department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-plan.md

 ## Timeline

 ### Prepare
 Before recruitment starts, I would like to **request a kickoff call with Perigean** to align on recruitment criteria and terminology for screener questions in the survey and emails that will be sent to Veterans.
-Wes and I are available for a kickoff call during any of these times (all in ET):
+Wes and I are available for a kickoff call during any of these times:
-- **Mar TBD**: TIMES TBD that work for Cindy AND Wes
-- **Mar TBD**: TIMES TBD
+- **Mar 15 11:30-12:30 or 3:30-4:30 pm ET**
-- **Mar TBD**: TIMES TBD
+- **Mar 16 12-2 or 3-5 pm ET**

 **Prior to the kickoff call, I would like a link or screenshot of the recruitment survey** for this study so I can review it beforehand.